raydana/raydana_api_notes/README.md

 The app defines CRUD APIs.
+You can view or test them using this link  <http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config>.

+**notice**
-You can view or test them using this link  <http://localhost:8080/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config>. notice : for createNode api you can use this JSON body for input {
++ for createNode api you can use this JSON body for input {
     "title": "sample title",
     "note": "sample note"
 }

-for updateNode you can use this body for input
++ for updateNode you can use this body for input
 {    "id" : "1"
     "title": "sample title",
     "note": "sample note"